AlexsJones/kubernetes-project-template/README.md

 - Per environment deployment settings
 - Simple deployment execution
 - Helper shell scripts to make it a seamless CI/CD process
+- Deployment directory that can be zipped and sent off.

 ## Requirements